Nosma2520/RecruitNS/index.md

 ### Support or Contact

 Having trouble with the bot?
-[Telegram Fultzan for support](https://www.nationstates.net/nation=fultzan) or DM me @Nosma#5939 and I’ll help you sort it out or you can join the [official discord support server.](https://discord.gg/46qpGSV)
+DM me @Nosma#5939 and I’ll help you sort it out or you can join the [official discord support server.](https://discord.gg/46qpGSV)